PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/60/answer_error_test_issue_2.md

-To fix the bug, you can modify the `apply` method by adding a condition to check if the `engine` is "cython" and the `raw` parameter is `False`.
-If this condition is met, raise a `ValueError` with a message indicating that the `raw` parameter must be `True` when using the cython engine.
+Since raw=True no longer applies to the groupby().rolling() method in pandas 1.0.0, we need to modify the code to use the correct syntax.

+In the original code, the apply function is called with a raw argument, which is no longer supported.
+To fix this, we need to modify the apply function to include additional keyword arguments for the groupby().rolling() method.

-Here's the modified code:
+Here is the modified code:

 ```python
 def apply(